ebi-gdp/docs/docs/how-to/data.md

 :::caution

 * Please do not upload sensitive data - like real sequenced genomes - to the platform
-* It's OK to upload publicly available and permissively licensed data, like [1000 Genomes](https://www.cog-genomics.org/plink/2.0/resources)
+* It's OK to upload publicly available and permissively licensed data, like [1000 Genomes](https://www.cog-genomics.org/plink/2.0/resources).
+Read more about [publicly available and synthetic genomes](https://methods.geneticscores.org/tutorials/synthetic.html), including the large HAPNEST dataset.
-* The platform and documentation is being **actively developed and tested** so things might go wrong when you submit jobs
+* The platform and documentation is being **actively developed and tested.**

 :::